taddeseanb/kenya-hub/docs/docs/user/index.md

 ![LSC hub homepage](./img/homeRwanda.PNG)

-**Exercise 1:** Explore the homepage of the LSC hub.
+**Step 1:** Explore the homepage of the LSC hub.
 Click on the links, and explore which info is in there.